 So, whether you are just starting out in the world of espresso, you are looking to upgrade your current coffee equipment, or just want to kick your espresso coffee game up a notch, keep reading!

 |CUISINART BURR MILL||Check on Amazon →|

 |BARATZA VIRTUOSO PLUS||Check on Amazon →|

 This Breville Smart Grinder is ideal for espresso.
 It’s the grinder to use if you want a simple yet effective solution for espresso grinding that produces great results every single time.
 The brand itself is one of the most popular for home coffee brewing, and their products are known for their quality, durability, and performance.

 This particular model is a high-powered grinder with an impressive 60 precise grind settings to choose from.
 Ultra-fine grounds, extra coarse, medium, and everything in between are all options with this grinder.
 It also has a digital display showing you the exact time your espresso will be ready.

 This same digital display will also show you how to adjust your grind time.
 The grinding time is adjustable in 0.2-second increments, providing you with a highly accurate dose.
 You can also program the burr coffee grinder for various brew processes using the pre-programmed settings.

-The Sage Smart Grinder features a 16-ounce bean hopper and a stainless steel conical burr grinder.
+The Breville Smart Grinder features a 16-ounce bean hopper and a stainless steel conical burr grinder.
 This high-quality grinder ensures that your coffee beans are ground evenly and consistently each time and produces the finest ground coffee possible.